 SKYE TERRIER HEALTH REPORT

-4 each for: Elbow dysplasia/Premature elbow closure, Haemangiosarcoma, Kinked tail
+- 4 each for: Elbow dysplasia/Premature elbow closure, Kinked tail, Lymphoma

-2 each for: Congenital ventricle septum defect, Epilepsy, Lymphoma, Mammary cancer, Pyometra
+- 2 each for: Congenital ventricle septum defect, Epilepsy, Luxating patella, Pyometra

-1 each for: Bladder tumour, Brain tumour, Congestive heart failure, Craniomandibular osteopathy (CMO), Ectopic ureter, Heart disease (details unknown), Heart murmur, Luxating patella, Malignant oral melanoma, Mandibular osteosarcoma, Pancreatic disease, Parathyroid adenoma, Perineal hernia, Squamous cell carcinoma, Spinal tumour, Thyroid carcinoma, Torsion, Tumour on the sciatic nerve
+1 each for: Bladder tumour, Brain tumour, Congestive Heart failure, Craniomandibular osteopathy (CMO), Ectopic ureter, Heart disease (details unknown), Heart murmur, Juvenile arthritis, Malignant oral melanoma, Mandibular osteosarcoma, Mast cell tumour, Pancreatic disease, Parathyroid adenoma, Perineal hernia, Squamous cell carcinoma, Spinal tumour, Thyroid carcinoma, Torsion, Tumour on sciatic nerve

-Many Thanks to all owners and breeders, here and abroad, who have either submitted new DNA samples or reported changes in health status for dogs with samplesalready in the collection!
-Your cooperation is so very important to the future health of our wonderful breed.
+Many Thanks to owners and breeders, in UK and abroad, who have submitted new DNA samples or reported changes in health status for dogs with DNA already in the collection.
+Your contributions are most important to the continued health work for our beloved breed.